HYDRODYNAMIC DESIGN AND ANALYSIS EXPERIENCE

 Lead hydrodynamic and control design for helicopter-towed mine-hunting vehicle.
 Evaluated Navy design (AMRS), conducted wind tunnel testing, creating hydro model and correlating with at-sea trials data.
 Redesigned wing, tail arrangement and fins.
 Predicted performance characteristics using nonlinear 6-DoF and Cable simulation.
 Designed autopilot.
 Specified performance requirements for actuators and motion measurement instrumentation.
 Delivered autopilot, attitude estimation and towed body position estimation software.
 Vehicle has successfully completed helicopter-towed testing.
 Delivered over 50 Technical Reports, (including wind tunnel test plans and final reports, vehicle design and trials correlation reports, and autopilot design and interface documents), autopilot and other system software.
 Continuous support to program office for autopilot modes for H-53, H-60, and RMMV.

-Design a ship minehunting towed vehicle, an active-control towfish providing an ultra-steady sonar platform.
+Design a minehunting towed vehicle, an active-control towfish providing an ultra-steady sonar platform.
 Analyzed existing tow body using HydroV™ and SimV™ prediction tools.
 Conducted redesign effort to achieve tow vehicle motion specs.
 Developed autopilot.
 Specified actuators and motion-measurement instrumentation.
 Delivered imbedded autopilot software and software development workstation with vehicle/cable simulation.
-Delivered eleven technical reports and a G&C Workstation with vehicle, cable, motion-compensating winch, ship and sea state models.
+Delivered eleven technical reports and a G&C Workstation with vehicle, cable, motion-compensating winch, and sea state models.

 Lead for hydrodynamics, control and guidance.
 Designed after body shape, control and stabilizer fins in an integrated design process with propulsor and requirements analysis.
 Wrote test plan, conducted and documented captive-model tests.
 Designed and delivered imbedded autopilot and guidance software.
 Provided models for digital and hybrid simulation and performed simulation studies.
 Delivered multi-vehicle 6-DoF simulation, analyzing system performance.
 Participated in range test trials and provided final report documenting results.
 Autopilot and vehicle hydrodynamics met all design requirements in the first propelled runs, no design iterations were required.
 During the preliminary design, conducted system requirements analyses and trade-off studies in the areas of launch trajectories and tube launch structural load prediction.